Jelhill/ecommerce-microservices/README.md

 The below are the 4 (four) services and they are hosted on a single github repository.

-    # customer-service
+    # customer-service (Exposed on PORT 4000)
-    # order-service
+    # order-service (Exposed on PORT 3001)
-    # payment-service
+    # payment-service (Exposed on PORT 5000)
-    # product-service
+    # product-service (Exposed on PORT 5001)

-The customer service and product services has a seeded folder that seeds a single customer and two products respectfully to the database. to run this seeders Go to their services and type:
+The customer service and product services have a seeded folder that seeds a single customer and two products respectfully to the database. to run this seeders Go to their services and type:
     # npm run seeder
-    this should be done directly on local host.
+    this should be done directly fron localhost.

 To run Application,
     Pull Command: git clone https://github.com/Jelhill/ecommerce-microservices

-    Before building the app with docker-compose, First do the following Steps.
+    Before building the application with docker-compose, please do the following Steps.

     Step 1: Add .env file to the root folder of each service